SmartThingsCommunity/st-device-sdk-c-ref/README.md

       In order to use the pre-supplied build script(e.g. `build.py`), please extract [the toolchain](https://dl.espressif.com/dl/xtensa-lx106-elf-linux64-1.22.0-100-ge567ec7-5.2.0.tar.gz) into `~/esp/xtensa-lx106-elf/` directory like the original Expressif guide.
 And according to the above Espressif guideline, you will need to add the toochain path to your PATH environment variable in ~/.profile file.
 But it is not necessary if you use the pre-supplied build script.
 Because that path is automatically exported in the build script.

   - Example for ESP32
-    - Setup ESP32 toolchain by using  'setup.py'
+    - Install [Prerequisites](https://docs.espressif.com/projects/esp-idf/en/stable/get-started/index.html#step-1-install-prerequisites) for your build system OS.
-    - If problem occures, Please refer to [ESP32 get-started guide](https://docs.espressif.com/projects/esp-idf/en/stable/get-started/index.html#step-1-install-prerequisites)
+    - Setup ESP32 toolchain by using `setup.py`

   - Example for ESP32_v3.3(legacy) (Ubuntu/Debian quickstart)
     - Setup [ESP32 Toolchain for Linux](https://docs.espressif.com/projects/esp-idf/en/release-v3.3/get-started/index.html#setup-toolchain) according to the available Expressif website.